szatmariandras/vagrant-rabbitmq-centos-cluster/README.md

 # What is this?

-Creates a two-node cluster of RabbitMQ 3.5.0 with CentOS 6.6.
+Creates a two-node cluster of RabbitMQ 3.5.0 with CentOS 6.6, including monitoring to Graphite and Datadog.

 ## Requirements